BREAD5940/5940-docs/source/index.rst

 ..
-FIRST Robotics Documentation documentation master file, created by sphinx-quickstart on Fri Apr  5 23:28:43 2019.
+Team 5940 Robotics Documentation documentation master file, created by sphinx-quickstart on Fri Apr  5 23:28:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FIRST Robotics Documentation
+Welcome to Team 5940 Robotics Documentation
 ========================================================

 .. toctree::